 Hi!
-I’m a creative writer and reporter for a variety of publications (both online and in print) and am constantly on the lookout for quirky and interesting stories on topics that haven’t yet been covered in great detail.
+I’m Simon Rowley, a creative writer and reporter for a variety of publications (both online and in print).
+I am constantly on the lookout for quirky and interesting stories on topics that haven’t yet been covered in great detail.

 What project were you working on recently at Copperdollar Studios?

-There’s a very noticeable body positivity trend that’s been making waves over the past few months, and with more and more people rejecting diet culture, shunning media depictions of how our bodies should look, and embracing themselves exactly as they are, I thought that it would be a really interesting subject to tackle in a long-form article.
+There’s a very noticeable body positivity trend that’s been making waves over the past few months.
+With more and more people rejecting diet culture, shunning media depictions of how our bodies should look, and embracing themselves exactly as they are, I thought that it would be a really interesting subject to tackle in a long-form article.

-Events promoting body acceptance are seemingly becoming the norm (especially in London and the South-East), and they’re empowering people of all ages to feel confident in their own skin, regardless of their shape and size.
-Overcoming body issues is making a massive impact on people’s lives and overall well-being, but there are still some sceptics out there – so hopefully the story will encourage the naysayers to assess things differently.
+Events promoting body acceptance are seemingly becoming the norm (especially in London and the South-East).
+They’re empowering people of all ages to feel confident in their own skin, regardless of their shape and size.
+Overcoming body issues is making a massive impact on people’s lives and overall well-being, but there are still some sceptics out there.
+So hopefully the story will encourage the naysayers to assess things differently.

-The article takes an in-depth look at what’s behind the body positivity phenomenon, and goes on to detail some of the events people are able to get involved in.
+The article takes an in-depth look at what’s behind the body positivity phenomenon.
+It goes on to detail some of the events people are able to get involved in.